 ENS clusters and ENS members (‘stamp maps’)

 Show geopotential fields at 500/1000hPa from specific EPS members that represent best the cluster centroids.
-More information about this product is available here.
+You can view more information about ENS cluster products.

 Show a collection of curves for the high resolution, control and perturbed forecasts over the next ten days for 850 hPa temperature, total precipitations accumulated over 12 hours and 500 hPa geopotential in different locations in Europe.
 They are generated on lower ENS resolution and the nearest grid point data is used.